 Pour 1 cup of marinade in a container (will serve as the glaze, later) and add the chicken to a Ziploc bag.
 Pour the remainder of the marinade into the bag, massage through and refrigerate for two to three hours at least; overnight is better.
 Turn the bag over now and then.

 When ready to cook, preheat oven to 400 degrees F. Line a baking sheet with foil (for easy clean up) and set a rack on top of the sheet.
+Spray the rack.

 Remove the wings from the bag, discarding excess marinade.
-Pat dry and lay across the oven rack, arranging the large ends of the drummettes so they are on the outside edges.
+Pat dry and lay across the rack, arranging the large ends of the drummettes so they are on the outside edges.

 Bake for about 15 minutes and in the meantime heat the reserved sauce in a small saucepan to boiling.
 Continue to boil until reduced by about half, remove from heat and divide into two small dishes.
 Set aside one dish for a dipping sauce, use the other to baste the chicken.